 There are other uses for butchers twine, but what they all have in common is that the twine is coming into contact with the food, and it's also being heated.
-Therefore, it needs to be made of natural fibers, won't melt or ignite when heated, or transfer any flavors or colors to the food itself.
+Therefore, it needs to be made of natural fibers, won't melt or ignite when heated, or transfer any flavors or colors to the food.

 Where Can I Buy Butchers Twine?

-Figuring out whether a given twine is suitable to use in cooking is easy: just pop into the cooking section of your grocery or housewares store and looking for a label that says cooking or butcher's twine.
-It's also easily found in all standard online retail sites.
+To figure out whether a given twine is suitable to use in cooking is easy: pop into the cooking section of your grocery or housewares store and find a label that says cooking or butcher's twine.
+It's also found in all standard online retail sites.

-Additionally, most hardware stores will carry 100% cotton twine, which you can use, but all things being equal, a product designated as safe for culinary use is preferable.
+Additionally, most hardware stores will carry 100% cotton twine, but a product designated as safe for culinary use is preferable.

 How Can I Tell If Something Is Butchers Twine?

-Suppose you're hunting through your drawers and cupboards for cooking twine, and you come across a roll of white string, with no label or any other identifying information.
-Can you use it?
-The easiest way to check whether it's safe for use or not is the burn test.
+Suppose you're hunting through your drawers and cupboards and you come across a roll of white string, with no label or any other identifying information.
+An easy way to check whether it's safe for use is the burn test.

 Simply hold a piece of the twine with tweezers and move a small flame toward the end of the string.
 Cotton twine will ignite when it nears the flame, leaving fine ash when extinguished.
 Conversely, synthetic fibers will curl away from the flame or melt and form little lumps.